Future multibaggers in Indian stock market

 I thought I will share with you my experience in trying to hit multibaggers.
 Below are some of the cheap stocks I bought and still holding, in the hope that it will become multi-baggers.
 Out of the five shares I invested in the hope of getting multibagger shares, three have gained.
 One share, V2 Retail has multiplied by almost 25 times.
 These are the shares I have gambled in:

 3i Infotech: I bought this share at about Rs.2.50, now it is about Rs.4-.
 My reason for buying this share is because I felt that it has some good products like an ERP software called ‘Orion’, Insurance Management software ‘Premia’, Banking solution software called ‘Kastle’ and some other software solutions.
 I feel that in a few years that this company should do good.
-The early promoters of this company were ICICI Bank and some other leading Banks and financial institutions, but they sold most of their shares.
-3i have some heavy debts, but with the price where it is, I think it is still a bargain and in due course, the price should start going up.
-The problem is that I bought this share may be, four years back and it is still struggling, but I plan to hold onto it.
+The problem is that I bought this share may be, three years back and it is still struggling, but I plan to hold onto it.

 Morepen Labs: I do not remember the exact date I bought this share, but it was more than four years ago at a price of under Rs.6-.
 Now it is trading at about Rs.18-.
 Already a multi-bagger at three times, but I plan to hold on to it hoping it will go much higher.
 The reason for my buying this stock is that I was impressed by their product lines.
 They have USFDA approved manufacturing facilities for some important bulk drugs, and they have a retail line ‘Dr Morepen’ for home self-care medical instruments like BP machines.
 They also own ‘Burnol’ a famous medicine for burns.